Last updated: 2026-04-20

 Should You Buy the 2018 Honda Civic?

-A pre-purchase inspection is recommended for used examples, with particular attention to steering (226).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to steering (226).
+An extended warranty is worth pricing out.

 Compared to the 2019 Honda Civic, which scored 4 points higher.